rtm-dc/LAB-SOP-experiments/docs/97-Git.md

 We use the `git` version control system and the GitHub web interface to manage version control.

+To get started, follow the steps outlined by the chapters in @bryan22_happy.
+In particular,

+* Register a GitHub account (The Lab @ DC requests that you make a separate account from any person GitHub account you may have.)
+* Update R and RStudio (if you will use R, or use RStudio for interacting with `git` regardless of whether you use R)
+* Install `git`
+* Introduce yourself to `git`

-To get started, read and take steps 1 through 5 in section 18.2, "Initial set up", [here](https://r-pkgs.org/git.html).
-(There is nothing R-specific about these steps; RStudio provides an interface to get SSH set up so that you don't have to enter your password every time you make a commit or fetch remote code.)
+You are basically ready, but press on.
+First, simplify interacting with `git`, so that you don't have to enter your password every time you make a commit or fetch remote code.

+* Set up a PAT or SSH key

+Then, practice making a repo in the chapter "Connect to GitHub".

 At The Lab, we